cpplibv/libv/LIBV-TODO.md

 interactive
-	libv.ui: String2D API to find nearest character position libv.ui: Make a sandbox for a input->button->label->list libv.ui: callback system for button (and other interactive component) aka: signal-slot libv.ui: signal-slot and event proxies, do not store a signal inside the component, use a member function event() to yield a proxy that has many signal libv.ui.input_field: paste support
+	libv.ui: String2D API to find nearest character position libv.ui: Make a sandbox for a input->button->label->list libv.ui.input_field: paste support
 	libv.ui.input_field: selection support
 	libv.ui.input_field: copy support